lachbr/tfmodels/README.md

 All of the prop models and materials were converted from Source using an automated script, while most dynamic gameplay models (characters, buildings, etc) were converted by hand.

-The game code is stored in a separated repository: [tf](https://github.com/TF-Panda/tf)
+The game code is stored in a separate repository: [tf](https://github.com/TF-Panda/tf)

 Building this repository requires a developer build of the engine and having the necessary tools installed.
 More information about that is available in the [tf](https://github.com/TF-Panda/tf) repository.